technototes/TechnoLib/docs/index.md

 ## Documentation

 There are not currently any good 'stand alone' examples.
 The best place for you to get an idea of how this stuff works is in our robot code.
+It's all public on github: idea of how this stuff works is in our robot code.
 It's all public on github:

 - Freight Frenzy (2021-2022)' s
   [16750 robot source code](https://github.com/technototes/FreightFrenzy2021/tree/master/OspreyCode/src/main/java/org/firstinspires/ftc/teamcode)